All of you must have heard the term “Keyword” over a zillion times. That’s because keywords are the epicenter of PPC advertising in Google Ads.

 How to build your negative keyword list?

 Navigate to ‘Keywords’ tab and then go to the sub-tab named “Search Terms”.
-Then select campaign or ad group from the left navigation to see your search terms for the selected criteria.
+Then select a campaign or ad group from the left navigation to see your search terms for the selected criteria.

 You can also see the reports for different time frames by selecting the calendar for different periods.
 Review each item in the list thoroughly and compare it with two factors: